 Brandon M. Turner is an Assistant Professor in the Psychology Department at The Ohio State University.
 He received a B.S. from Missouri State University in mathematics and psychology in 2008, a MAS from The Ohio State University in statistics in 2010, and a Ph.D. from The Ohio State University in 2011.
 He then spent one year as a postdoctoral researcher at University of California, Irvine, and two years as a postdoctoral fellow at Stanford University.
 His research interests include dynamic models of cognition and perceptual decision making, efficient methods for performing likelihood-free and likelihood-informed Bayesian inference, and unifying behavioral and neural explanations of cognition.
 His current focus is on understanding how external factors such as the environment, and internal factors such as working memory interact to shape an observer’s perception of the world, and ultimately how this perception drives their decisions.
 Vita [@ 8/22/17]

 James Palestro is a third-year doctoral student in the Psychology Department at The Ohio State University.
-He received a B.A. from Youngstown State University in psychology in 2015.
-His research interests include Bayesian statistical modeling, change detection, and chronic traumatic encephalopathy.
+He received a B.A. from Youngstown State University in psychology in 2015, and an M.A. from the Ohio State University in psychology in 2018.
+His research interests include cognitive modeling, perceptual decision making, and choice confidence.
 Currently, he is focusing on identifying mechanisms used in perceptual decision making through neuroscientific measures.
+Vita [@ 1/11/18]

 Giwon Bahg is a second-year doctoral student.
 He received a B.A. in Psychology and Philosophy in 2013, and an M.A. in Psychology in 2015 from Seoul National University.
 He is interested in computational modeling, Bayesian methods, and temporal dynamics of human cognition, particularly in the context of thinking processes (e.g., categorization, reasoning, decision-making).
 His current work aims to implement adaptive design optimization for fMRI experiments using a joint modeling approach.
 He is also investigating dynamics of internal representations in decision-making, as well as its neural and computational bases.